kangjh0408/OSS2020-1_Final_Project/README.md

 ==============
 My name is Jiho Kang, 21500014.
 'OSS_2020-1_Final_Projcet.py' was written by *Jiho Kang*.
-The function of the sensor operation is used through an open source library -
+The function of the sensor operation is used through an open source library.
+-

 Project Outline